Yook74/assembler381/README.md

 # Assembler381
-Acts as an assembler for the subset of MIPS used in COS 381
+Acts as an assembler for the subset of MIPS used in COS 381.
+Works on my machine™

 ## Extra syntax rules
 - Pretty much everything should be separated by spaces.
 For example: sll $0, $0, 0x0 is good but sll $0,$0, 0x0 isn't